Aliases for TRAM2 Gene

 GeneCards Summary for TRAM2 Gene

 TRAM2 (Translocation Associated Membrane Protein 2) is a Protein Coding gene.
-Diseases associated with TRAM2 include Polycystic Kidney And Hepatic Disease and Epilepsy, Generalized, With Febrile Seizures Plus, Type 5.
+Diseases associated with TRAM2 include Polycystic Kidney Disease 4 With Or Without Polycystic Liver Disease and Epilepsy, Myoclonic Juvenile.
 An important paralog of this gene is TRAM1.

 Necessary for collagen type I synthesis.
 May couple the activity of the ER Ca(2+) pump SERCA2B with the activity of the translocon.
 This coupling may increase the local Ca(2+) concentration at the site of collagen synthesis, and a high Ca(2+) concentration may be necessary for the function of molecular chaperones involved in collagen folding.
 Required for proper insertion of the first transmembrane helix N-terminus of TM4SF20 into the ER lumen, may act as a ceramide sensor for regulated alternative translocation (RAT) (PubMed:27499293).